 These problems aren’t inevitable though, and they are exactly why companies are switching to a far simpler, easier solution: online catering website.

 Instead of contacting individual caterers one by one, online catering portals bring together dozens or even hundreds of different high quality catering menu options.
-You pick your caterer from the one website, order everything from the same website, whether it's breakfast, lunch or a late night diner when working late and the portal handles the billing process.
+You pick your caterer from the one website, order everything from the same website, whether it's breakfast, lunch or cakes for a birthday celebration and the portal handles the billing process.

 Not only does this make it easy to choose multiple providers for different functions, events and occasions, you gain the accountability of an online catering website that ensures the experience is a good one and you get high quality food every time.

-Emily from Zoom Video Communications discovered those benefits and more after using Eatfirst, the leading online catering portal.
+Emily from Zoom Video Communications discovered those benefits and more after using EatFirst.

 “I no longer spend sleepless nights worrying about the details of a client event we are hosting, the number of bananas in the fruit box, where the milk is, what if someone springs a last minute lunch meeting on me!” she says.